 Other Ways to Build Up Your Body’s Internal SPF for Summer Skin Care

 In addition to building up a tolerance for the sun by exposing our unprotected skin for a few minutes each day, Hannah also says that we can boost our body’s internal SPF as part of our summer skin care routine in the following ways:

 - Eat colorful, antioxidant rich foods such as carrots, tomatoes, organic red bell pepper, organic dark chocolate and organic green tea.
 These are all excellent choices for building natural sun protection.

 - Avoid highly processed and highly refined sugary foods.
 They will hinder your body’s natural protection from the sun.

 - Consider adding carrot seed essential oil to your moisturizer (she trusts and recommends the Young Living brand).
 Don’t wash your face in the morning, although you may gently rinse it with warm water.
 Then apply your toner and moisturizer as you normally would.
 Switch out your skin care from products that strip away your skin’s natural protective barrier.
 A face wash that suds is a sign that it’s stripping away your natural protective oils.

 As you’ve seen here – there are some conflicting opinions on the subject of even limited unprotected sun exposure.
 But I, for one, will be taking the information and tips I’ve passed along here and put them to a sensible test for myself.
-It all makes sense to me, but you have to do what makes sense for you.
-I wanted to pass along the information I’ve found because while I may be wrong, I’m assuming that I can’t be the only one who had never heard of the idea of building up our own natural SPF or why the ingredients in even our sunscreen do matter.
+It all makes sense to me, but you have to do what makes sense for you when it comes to summer skin care.
 We are all responsible for own health and our own decisions, but the goal of Peppermint Tea & Me is to provide you with reliable (and sometimes conflicting) information to help you along the way.